 On July 27, 2014, we executed an Agreement and Plan of Merger (the "Merger Agreement") to acquire Family Dollar in a cash and stock transaction ("Merger").
-The transaction, which has been unanimously approved by the Boards of Directors of both companies, is expected to close by early 2015, at which time the Family Dollar shareholders will receive \$59.60 in cash plus no more than 0.3036 and no less than 0.2484 shares of our common stock for each share of Family Dollar common stock they own.
-On August 5, 2014, Family Dollar had approximately 114.0 million outstanding shares of common stock.
-Due to the vesting of outstanding equity awards, Family Dollar is expected to have approximately 3.0 million or fewer additional shares of common stock outstanding at closing.
-Family Dollar stock options and RSUs will convert in the Merger into options and RSUs in respect of our common stock.
+Under the Merger, which has been unanimously approved by the Boards of Directors of both companies, the Family Dollar shareholders will receive \$59.60 in cash plus no more than 0.3036 and no less than 0.2484 shares of our common stock for each share of Family Dollar common stock they own.
+The transaction is subject to Family Dollar shareholder approval, expiration or termination of the applicable waiting period under the Hart-Scott-Rodino Antitrust Improvements Act and other customary closing conditions.
+The Family Dollar shareholder meeting to approve the merger is currently scheduled for December 23, 2014.
+On October 30, 2014, Family Dollar had approximately 114.4 million outstanding shares of common stock.
+Due to the vesting of outstanding equity awards, Family Dollar is expected to have up to an additional 2.0 million shares of common stock outstanding at closing.
+Family Dollar stock options and RSUs will convert in the Merger into options and RSUs in our common stock.
 After the Merger, we expect that former Family Dollar stockholders will own no more than 15.1% and no less than 12.7% of the outstanding shares of Dollar Tree common stock.

 The transaction is subject to Family Dollar shareholder approval, expiration or termination of the applicable waiting period under the Hart-Scott-Rodino Antitrust Improvements Act ("HSR Act") and other customary closing conditions.
 In certain instances, if the Merger Agreement is terminated, we would be due a termination fee of \$305 million.
-On or before closing, we expect to incur approximately \$174.0 million in merger expenses, \$7.5 million of which were expensed in the second quarter of 2014.
-These merger expenses do not include financing costs that will be capitalized.
+On or before closing, we expect to incur approximately \$175.0 million in merger expenses, of which \$15.2 million and \$22.7 million were expensed in the 13 and 39 weeks ended November 1, 2014, respectively.
+These merger expenses do not include financing costs that will be capitalized, of which \$60.8 million has been incurred as of November 1, 2014.
 In connection with the Merger, we expect to pay off most of our and Family Dollar's debt, and secure approximately \$9.5 billion in bank and bond financing to recapitalize the combined company and finance the Merger and ongoing operations.
-We expect to achieve approximately \$300 million in annual cost savings synergies by the third year after closing, and that we will incur \$300 million in one-time costs to achieve those synergies.
+We expect to achieve approximately \$300 million in annual cost savings synergies by the end of the third year after closing, and that we will incur \$300 million in one-time costs to achieve those synergies.
 We project that the Merger will be dilutive to earnings per share in the first twelve months following closing on a GAAP basis; however, it will be accretive excluding the one-time costs to achieve synergies.

-On August 18, 2014, Dollar General Corp. announced a non-binding proposal to buy Family Dollar for \$78.50 per common share in cash subject to due diligence and regulatory contingencies.
-The merger Agreement outlines a specified process by which any such proposals are to be handled by Family Dollar.
-The Family Dollar Board of Directors is carefully reviewing and considering the Dollar General proposals.
+Dollar General Corp. has made an unsolicited conditional tender offer to buy Family Dollar for \$80.00 per common share in cash subject to due diligence, regulatory, and other conditions including entering into a merger agreement with Family Dollar and obtaining the support certain significant Family Dollar shareholders, of Howard Levine and Trian Fund Management, L.P.
+The Merger Agreement outlines a specified process by which any such proposals are to be handled by Family Dollar.
+The Family Dollar Board of Directors, after carefully reviewing and considering the Dollar General proposals, has recommended that its shareholders reject the Dollar General tender offer.